Pinjar (2003 film): Plot

-Set in the 1947 Partition of India, Puro is a young woman of Hindu background, who lives a happy, comfortable life with her family.
+Set during the 1947 Partition of India, Puro is a young Hindu woman who lives a happy, comfortable life with her family.
 She is engaged to a kind young man, Ramchand, who is from an upstanding family.
 While on an outing with her younger sister Rajjo, Puro is suddenly kidnapped by a mysterious man, Rashid.
 Rashid's family has an ancestral dispute with Puro's family.
 In the past, Puro's family had made Rashid's family homeless by taking over their property.
 Puro's uncle had even kidnapped Rashid's aunt and then released her after raping her.
 The task of exacting revenge is given to Rashid, and his family tells him to kidnap Puro, to settle the score.

-Rashid goes through with the kidnapping but cannot bring himself to be cruel to Puro, since he is drawn to her.
+Rashid goes through with the kidnapping but cannot bring himself to rape Puro, since he is drawn to her.
 One night, Puro manages to escape and return to her parents.
-Her parents woefully turn away their daughter, explaining that if Puro were to stay, their family name will be tarnished because she spent days in a man's house and her younger sisters will never be able to get grooms.
-Even when Puro cries desperately that she is pure and untouched, her family does not open their door to her and heartbreakingly tell her to never come back there.
+Her parents woefully turn away their daughter, explaining that if Puro were to stay, their family name will be tarnished because she spent days in a man's house and her younger sisters will never be able to get married.
+Even when Puro cries desperately that she is untouched, her family does not open their door to her and heartbreakingly tell her to never come back there.
 Left with no support, Puro returns to Rashid who is well-aware of Puro's escape; he knew she wouldn't be let in by her parents and had been waiting for her nearby.